ducky427/ducky427.github.io/_posts/2018-05-15-padding-oracle.md

 ### Padding

-While using a block cipher mode, we require that the plain text be of a size which is a multiple of block length.
+While using a block cipher mode, we require that the plaintext is of a size which is a multiple of the block length.
 To achieve this, we pad the plain text with bytes at the end of the message.
 A common way is [PKCS7](https://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS7), in which the value of each byte added is equal to the number of bytes added, such as:

 {% highlight bash %}
 01